 On the basis of this principle, responsibility falls to manufacturers to organise the management of products that have reached the end of their life, in this case tyres.
 In order to ensure their correct recovery within a system of fair competition, M.D.
 182/2019 assigns producers the following specific obligations:

-- To collect and manage annually a quantity of ELTs (of every brand) which is at least the equivalent of the quantity of tyres placed on the national market in the preceding calendar year.
+- To collect and manage annually a quantity of ELTs (of every brand) which is at least the equivalent of the quantity and tipologyof tyres placed on the national market in the preceding calendar year.

-- To provide complete annual financial accounts relating to the management;
+- To provide the competent Authority complete annual financial accounts relating to the management of the environmental fees;

 - Fulfil the required obligations, which can be through the establishment of dedicated organisations such as the EcoTyre Consortium that will provide all ELT management activities, including the reporting and accounting requirements.